cschomb/Metabarcoding-Analysis-with-a-Custom-Reference/README.md

 # Metabarcoding-Analysis

 ## Introduction
+This script is used for the Analysis of Metabarcoding results from the Apscale Pipeline from a custom reference database.
+It assignes taxonomic information to the ESV sequences and can check the plausibility of these assignments by querying GBIF occurrence records.
+### BLAST search
+Performs a BLAST search of ESV sequences against a custom reference database (see Requirements for details).
+The maximum number of BLAST hits to keep can be set in the settings file.
+It also incorporates information about the length of the query coverage, which is used in the analysis step.

+### Analysis
+Filters the BLAST hits, so that the top 3% of the most identical records remain as candidates.
+These results are then

+$$(percent identity + query coverage)/2$$

+### GBIF occurrence search

 ## Requirements
-This script is used for the Analysis of Metabarcoding results from the Apscale Pipeline from a custom reference database.
-It needs the output from a Apscale run (v4 or higher), and a reference FASTA file with structured headers, similar to the SINTAX format.
+This script needs the output from a Apscale run (v4 or higher), and a reference FASTA file with structured headers, similar to the SINTAX format.

 ```[Accession number];tax=p:[PHYLUM],c:[CLASS],o:[ORDER],f:[FAMILY],g:[GENUS],s:[SPECIES],gbiftax:[GBIF TAXONOMY],ncbitax:[NCBI TAXONOMY]```